Death of Mason Pendrous: Investigations

 The New Zealand Police and coroner conducted their own investigation into the death.
 It was treated as non-suspicious.
 The investigation focused mainly on the timeframe in which Pendrous died, and was dubbed Operation Hinoki.
 Coroner Sue Johnson concluded her investigation in December 2019, stating the exact cause of Pendrous' death was indeterminable due to the state of decomposition his body was found in.
-In 2021, Jonhson made her final comments on the case, stating Pendrous likely died of "unascertained natural causes" such as a "sudden medical event or a more slowly developing illness."
-Jonhson concluded that there was no evidence to show Pendrous' death was avoidable.
+In 2021, Johnson made her final comments on the case, stating Pendrous likely died of "unascertained natural causes" such as a "sudden medical event or a more slowly developing illness."
+Johnson concluded that there was no evidence to show Pendrous' death was avoidable.

 Both Campus Living Villages and the University of Canterbury announced their own internal investigations into the incident shortly after Pendrous' death.
 The latter was to be independently conducted over six weeks by former High Court judge Kit Toogood QC, however the release of the report was delayed twice; first until late November 2019, then again when Toogood stated the coroner's investigation "takes precedence."